astronomer/astronomer-docs-resources/README.md

 # astronomer-docs-resources

-Repository that hosts code examples, configuration examples, and metrics dashboards for you to download and work with using the [Astronomer.io Docs](https://www.astronomer.io/docs/)
+Repository that hosts code examples, configuration examples, and metrics dashboards for you to download and work with using guides and procedures in the [Astronomer.io Docs](https://www.astronomer.io/docs/).

 This repository includes the following: